kheller18/data-structures-algorithms/questions/jQuery.md

       ![onload vs document.ready](../images/jQuery/onload_ready.png)

 10. Describe jQuery Connect in brief.
 Also, list its uses.
-    + JQuery connect is a JavaScript library that provides a declarative API for binding data to elements.
+    + jQuery connect is a JavaScript library that provides a declarative API for binding data to elements.
 It allows you to specify the data source, the element that should be bound to the data, and the callback function that will be invoked when the element is bound.
     + The most common use case for jQuery connect is binding data to an element using an attribute or value.
 However, it can also be used to bind data to elements dynamically or to bind data to an element based on a condition.

 11. What are the jQuery functions used to provide effects?